+1 949 357 0059 info@dopequickreads.com

 The Navy’s current substance abuse programs, which include random drug testing and educational initiatives, are facing new challenges.
 This situation reveals possible weaknesses in these programs and shows the need for more thorough solutions.

-Rear Admiral John Doe spoke at a press conference after Szramowski’s arrest and recognized how serious the issue is, saying:
+A Rear Admiral spoke at a press conference after Szramowski’s arrest, recognizing how serious the issue is, he said:

 This case has exposed vulnerabilities in our system that we must address.
 We are committed to a top-to-bottom review of our substance abuse prevention and detection programs.